Carthage/Carthage/README.md

   This script works around an [App Store submission bug](http://www.openradar.me/radar?id=6409498411401216) triggered by universal binaries.

+##### Copying debug symbols for debugging and crash reporting

+1. On your application target’s “Build Phases” settings tab, click the “+” icon and choose “New Copy Files Phase”.
+1. Click the “Destination” drop-down menu and select “Products Directory”.
+1. For each framework you’re using, drag and drop its corresponding dSYM file.

+With the debug information copied into the built products directory, Xcode will be able to symbolicate the stack trace whenever you stop at a breakpoint.
+This will also enable you to step through third-party code in the debugger.

+When archiving your application for submission to the App Store or TestFlight, Xcode will also copy these files into the dSYMs subdirectory of your application’s `.xcarchive` bundle.

 ##### For both platforms

 Along the way, Carthage will have created some [build artifacts][Artifacts].
 The most important of these is the [Cartfile.resolved][] file, which lists the versions that were actually built for each framework. **Make sure to commit your [Cartfile.resolved][]**, because anyone else using the project will need that file to build the same framework versions.